How to

 You will not be paid AAP for hours you get paid to work.
 We will reduce your AAP payments depending on how many hours’ work you fill in on your employment status form.

 Normally, you can work up to 60 percent of full time in the 14-day period covered by the form, and still get AAP.
-NAV defines 37.5 hours per week as ordinary full time working hours for everybody.
+Nav defines 37.5 hours per week as ordinary full time working hours for everybody.
 Working 60 percent corresponds to 22.5 hours per week.
 This applies even if 37.5 hours a week is not the normal full time working hours in your occupation.

 This means you can work up to 45 hours during the 14-day period the employment status form covers and still get AAP.
 You may work more hours one week and fewer the other week, but no more than 45 hours.
 If you work more than 45 hours, you will not be paid AAP for the period.